-Executive Summaryii
+Executive Summary ii

-List of Tables6

-Introduction1
+ist of Tables 6

+ist of Figures 6

+ntroduction 1

-The Truckee River Watershed1
+The Truckee River Watershed 1

-Monitoring Goals and Objectives2
+Monitoring Goals and Objectives 2

-Funding Sources
+Funding Sources 3

-Program Description3
+Program Description 3

-Field and Lab Methods4
+Field and Lab Methods 4

-Results and Analysis
+Results and Analysis 8

 Goal: Assess the condition of the Truckee River ecosystem: Are water quality standards and objectives met in the Truckee River watershed?
+8

 Goal: Assess the condition of the Truckee River ecosystem - What is the overall water quality in the Truckee River watershed?

-Goal: To screen for water quality problems typically associated with common land use practices in the Truckee River watershed - Is there evidence of impacts to water quality at urban sites as compared to non-urban sites?
+Goal: To screen for water quality problems typically associated with common land use practices i the Truckee River watershed - Is there evidence of impacts to water quality at urban sites as compared to non-urban sites?

-To collect data related to the Truckee River Operating Agreement (TROA) - What is the baseline or pre-TROA water quality at sites below dams?
+Goal: To collect data related to the Truckee River Operating Agreement (TROA) - How has TRO changed water quality at sites below dams?

-Goal: To support the Truckee River sediment TMDL monitoring program - Is there evidence of water quality impairment due to excess sediment?
+Goal: To support the Truckee River sediment TMDL monitoring program - Is there evidence of water quality impairment due to excess sediment? .
+58

 Goal: To empower citizens to be responsible stewards and decision-makers - What is the level of public engagement in our Adopt a Stream program?

-Conclusions
+Conclusions .
+59

-Next Steps
+Next Steps 60

-References
+Deferences C 1